zhigang1992/ZGCountDownTimer/README.md

 ###Usage

 If you want it to work across **Background App**, **Background Termination** and even **Device Rebbot**.
-You need to implement the method:
+You need to call these two method:

 ```
+// To get a timer.
++ (ZGCountDownTimer *)countDownTimerWithIdentifier:(NSString *)identifier;

+// Start using the timer.
 - (void)setupCountDownForTheFirstTime:(void (^)(ZGCountDownTimer *timer))firstBlock restoreFromBackUp:(void (^)(ZGCountDownTimer *timer))restoreFromBackup;
 ```